Job Opportunities

 • Exceptional communication skills, including:

-• the ability to communicate with diverse callers facing intersecting barriers
+• the ability to communicate with diverse visitors facing intersecting barriers

 • the ability to explain complex legal concepts in plain language